ajknol/cf-buildpack-r/README.md

+# Aptfile and Pipfile
+Updated with Aptfile to allow for installation of OS libs and Pipfile to allow for installation of Python packages

 # Cloud Foundry R Buildpack

 Forked from [Heroku R buildpack](https://github.com/virtualstaticvoid/heroku-buildpack-r) to support Cloud Foundry.
 Works with R 3.3.1.
 Tested with Shiny.